artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 .. image:: images/file-identification-tools.*
    :align: center
    :width: 80%
-   :alt: The list of file identification tools in Archivematica 1.7.2
+   :alt: The list of file identification tools in Archivematica 1.9

 Identification commands
 ^^^^^^^^^^^^^^^^^^^^^^^

 Identification commands contain the actual code that a tool will run when identifying a file.
 This command will be run on every file in a transfer.

+The default command in Archivematica is to run `Siegfried`_.
+Only one command can be enabled at a time - Archivematica will automatically disable a command if a new one is enabled.

 When coding a command, you should expect your script to take the path to the file to be identifed as the first command line argument.
 When returning an